Road Trip: Mississippi Avenue

 Full plate: Mississippi Avenue is chock full of tasty dining options.
 If it’s breakfast time, you can’t beat Gravy with its big hashes, scrambles and famous Oatmeal Brulee.
-For lunch, check out the varied offerings at the food cart pod next to Prost!, a friendly German pub.
+For lunch, check out the varied offerings at Mississippi Marketplace, the food cart pod next to the friendly German pub Prost!.
 Dinner seekers, look no further than Lovely’s Fifty-Fifty and Little Big Burger, both called out by Willamette Week as Best Restaurants in North Portland 2013, or ¿Por Qué No?, which landed on The Oregonian’s North Portland’s Best Restaurants list for 2013.

 Shop ’til you drop: Mississippi is a browser’s paradise with one-of-a-kind stores you won’t find anywhere else.
 The Meadow inventory is dedicated completely to gourmet salts, chocolates and specialty pantry items.
 Paxton Gate has a weird and wonderful collection “inspired by the garden and the natural sciences.”
 (Read: entomology, fossils, taxidermy and many items that resist categorization.)
 Pistils Nursery, an adorable “craft nursery,” (Only in Portland!) carries wonderful plants, urban farming supplies, terrariums and more.
-Make a statement at Manifesto Shoes where you can find everything from Miz Mooz to Clarks.
-Jet Clothing carries stylish and comfortable eco-conscious women’s wear, and Gypsy Chic has something eclectic for every gal.
+Make a statement at Manifesto Shoes where you can find everything from Miz Mooz to Clarks, and Gypsy Chic has something eclectic for every gal.

 In the house: Make time to browse The ReBuilding Center, the mecca of Portland’s sustainable living culture.
 You can find anything and everything for remodeling your home from a selection of vintage sinks, tubs and toilets to antique drawer pulls, rustic doors and historic light fixtures.